 Here's how to make crate training your new puppy an easy, enjoyable process.

-Step 1: Choose the perfect crate
+Step 1: Choose the perfect crate.

-When it comes to selecting a crate, you have lots of options.
-If you intend to continue crating your pup when she’s grown, you may want to choose a crate that's large enough to accommodate her size as an adult.
-If the crate is really large, your puppy may potty at one end, so you may need to put a divider in the crate while she's still little, and adjust as she grows.
+If the crate is really large, your puppy may potty at one end, so you may need to put a divider in the crate while they're still little, and adjust as they grow.
 The crate should be big enough for your puppy to be able to stand up and turn around comfortably.

-Step 2: Make sure the crate is homey
+Step 2: Make sure the crate is homey.

-Step 3: Start slowly
+Step 3: Start slowly.

-It’s best not to start off by leaving your pup alone for the full three hours until you know how she reacts to being crated.
-Try setting up a camera to keep an eye on your pup while you make a quick run to the grocery store for an hour.
-Additionally, you should never leave your pup in her crate while she’s wearing a collar or harness, as the tags could get caught up in the crate’s bars.
-Once your puppy can handle being left alone for an hour, you can stretch it out to two hours, and then you can try leaving her alone for the full three hours.
+Additionally, you should never leave your pup in the crate while they're wearing a collar or harness, as the tags could get caught up in the crate’s bars.
+Once your puppy can handle being left alone for an hour, you can stretch it out to 2 hours, and then you can try leaving your puppy alone for the full 3 hours.
+Take your time!

-Step 4: Reward your puppy
+Step 4: Reward your puppy.

-Step 5: Have patience
+Step 5: Have patience.